-HDB loan require a lower down payment of 15%
+HDB loans require a lower downpayment of 20%

-HDB loans only require a downpayment of 15% of the property valuation, compared with a 25% for bank loans.
+HDB loans only require a downpayment of 20% of the property valuation (previously 15%), compared with a 25% for bank loans.
 Note that for resale flats, you might be purchasing the property above market valuation (also known as Cash Over Valuation, or COV), and that you would have to pay the COV fully in cash.

 Your CPF-OA balance will largely be wiped out

 Some of us may prefer to hold on to cash or CPF savings, and take up a bigger loan when we can.
 After all, we might have other financial obligations that we want to keep some emergency savings for, or we may find the cost of a HDB loan to be attractive.